wpilibsuite/frc-docs/source/commandbased/commandbased.md

 }
 ```

 Notice that the hatch subsystem used by the command is passed into the command through the command's constructor.
 This is a pattern called [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection), and allows users to avoid declaring their subsystems as global variables.
-This is widely accepted as a best-practice - the reasoning behind this will be discussed in a later section (TODO: link to the section once it's written).
+This is widely accepted as a best-practice - the reasoning behind this is discussed in a [later section](#structuring-a-command-based-robot).

 Notice also that the above command calls the subsystem method once from initialize, and then immediately ends (as `isFinished()` simply returns true).
 This is typical for commands that toggle the states of subsystems, and in fact the command-based library includes code to make [commands like this](#instantcommand) even more succinctly.